top of page

 Overbrook Farms is a neighborhood on the western edge of the West Philadelphia section of Philadelphia, Pennsylvania, United States.
 It is roughly bounded by City Avenue (U.S. Route 1), 58th Street, Woodbine Avenue, and 66th Street at Morris Park.
 The neighborhood is bisected by Lancaster Avenue (U.S. Route 30) and the original Pennsylvania Railroad "main line."
 Today, the rail line is used by both Amtrak passenger service and SEPTA's commuter Paoli/Thorndale Line.

-Active community groups in this neighborhood include the Overbrook Farms Club.
+Active community groups in this area include the Greenhill Farms Civic Association and the Overbrook Farms Club.
 The Overbrook Farms community is a designated historic district, recognized by the City of Philadelphia.

 bottom of page